Module timeout

 Middleware that applies a timeout to requests.

-If the request does not complete within the specified timeout it will be aborted and a 408 Request Timeout response will be sent.
+If the request does not complete within the specified timeout, it will be aborted and a response with an empty body and a custom status code will be returned.

 §Differences from rama_core::service::layer::Timeout